rankynbass/XLCSetup/README.md

 ## How to use
 Download XIVLocal-Installer.tar.gz from the latest release and extract.
 Alternately, `git clone` the repo.

-From the terminal, cd into the created directory, and then launch the install script with `./install.sh`.
+From the terminal, cd into the created directory, and then launch the install script with `./install.sh` to install the official XIVLauncher.Core, or `USE_RB=1 ./install.sh` if you want to install the latest XIVLauncher-RB instead.

 That's it.
 You're done!
-You should now have a desktop entry for "XIVLauncher.Core (local)", which can be added to steam.
+You should now have a desktop entry for "XIVLauncher.Core (local)" or "XIVLauncher-RB (local)", which can be added to steam.

+You can uninstall with `./uninstall.sh` for XIVLauncher.Core or `USE_RB=1 ./uninstall.sh` for XIVLauncher-RB.

 ## How to add to flatpak steam
 This is a little trickier, but still entirely doable.
 You can enter the flatpak environment with